yakuza8/peniot/README.md

-# PENIOT: PENIOT: Penetration Testing Tool for IoT
+# PENIOT: Penetration Testing Tool for IoT

 ## Project Description

 ### What is PENIOT?

-PENIOT is a penetration testing tool for Internet of Things (IoT) devices.
+[PENIOT](https://senior.ceng.metu.edu.tr/2019/peniot/) is a penetration testing tool for Internet of Things (IoT) devices.
 It helps you to test/penetrate your devices by targeting their internet connectivity with different types of security attacks.
 In other words, you can expose your device to both active and passive security attacks.
 After deciding target device and necessary